-To increase your basic skills in order to do better in collegelevel classes, contact the center for developmental education in building 2 on the Salem campus.
-The center offers classes in reading, mathematics, spelling, vocabulary development, study techniques, problem solving, and thinking skills, and in how to succeed in college.
+To increase your basic skills in order to do better in collegelevel classes, contact the learning lab in building 2, room 112 on the Salem campus.
+The lab offers individual and lecture classes in reading, mathematics, spelling, vocabulary development, study skills, problem solving, thinking skills, and in how to succeed in college.